First up, the EEOC has taken action that was mentioned in

 Finally, here is some guidance regarding the

-hiring of summer interns
+hiring of summer interns.
+With many (if

 not most) businesses in the area utilizing some type of free or part-time labor